LRuan127/LRuan127/README.md

-° 👋 Hi, I’m @LRuan127;°🌱 Javascript;° 💞️ I’m collaborating as a Fullstack Developer Freelancer;° 👀 Open to work° 📬 How to reach me: email - caped.2022123isinf0043@aluno.ifpi.edu.br;° 💡 English | Portuguese | Spanish
+° 👋 Hi, I’m @LRuan127;°🌱 Javascript;° 💞️ I’m collaborating as a Fullstack Developer Freelancer;° 👀 Open to work° 📬 How to reach me: email - ruandavidnered123@gmail.com;° 💡 English | Portuguese

 <!---